Classification of singular Q-homology planes. I. Structure and singularities: Abstract

 \section{Abstract}

-We classify singular $\Q$-acyclic surfaces with smooth locus of non-general type.
-We analyze their weighted boundaries and completions, the existence and uniqueness of $\C^1$- and $\C^*$-rulings and give constructions.
-In case such a surface contains a non-quotient singularity or is non-rational it is isomorphic to a quotient of an affine cone over a projective curve by an action of a finite group.
-The dimension of a family of homeomorphic but non-isomorphic singular $\Q$-acyclic surfaces having the same weighted boundary, singularities and Kodaira dimension can be arbitrarily big.
+A $\Q$-homology plane is a normal complex algebraic surface having trivial rational homology.
+We obtain a structure theorem for $\Q$-homology planes with smooth locus of non-general type.
+We show that if a $\Q$-homology plane contains a non-quotient singularity then it is a quotient of an affine cone over a projective curve by an action of a finite group respecting the set of lines through the vertex.
+In particular, it is contractible, has negative Kodaira dimension and only one singular point.
+We describe minimal normal completions of such planes.

 We work with algebraic varieties defined over $\C$.